Ibadurrehman/InvoiceNinja/replit.md

 ## Overview

-BillTracker Pro is a modern mobile-first invoice tracking and billing application built with React, TypeScript, and Express.js.
-The application provides a comprehensive solution for managing clients, creating invoices, tracking payments, and generating reports through an intuitive mobile interface.
+BillTracker Pro is a comprehensive billing and customer management platform with dual interfaces: a mobile-first billing application for day-to-day operations and a desktop-optimized admin dashboard for comprehensive business management.
+Built with React, TypeScript, and Express.js, the platform provides complete solutions for managing clients, creating invoices, tracking payments, generating reports, and administering user accounts through responsive, intuitive interfaces.

 ## System Architecture